Consulate General of Canada, Boston

-The Consulate-General of Canada in Boston (French: Consulat général du Canada à Boston) is a diplomatic mission of Canada located in Suite 400 of Three Copley Place in Boston, Massachusetts, United States.
-The geographical jurisdiction of the Boston office covers the New England states of Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont; in addition to Saint Pierre and Miquelon, an overseas collectivity of France located off the South Coast of the Canadian Province of Newfoundland.
-It further supports the Canadian Embassy in Washington, D.C. and is one of twelve Consulates-General and three Consulates/Trade Commission offices located in the United States.
+The Consulate General of Canada in Boston (French: Consulat général du Canada à Boston) is a diplomatic mission of Canada located in Suite 400 of Three Copley Place in Boston, Massachusetts, United States.
+The geographical jurisdiction of the Boston office covers the New England states of Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+It further supports the Canadian Embassy in Washington, D.C., and is one of twelve consulates general and three consulates/trade commissioner offices located in the United States.

-The Consulate General in Boston opened in 1951.
+The Consulate General in Boston opened in 1948.
 The mission focuses on relations dealing in: technology, research and development, product commercialization, joint-ventures trade relationships, strategic partnerships, and both greenfield and financial investments between New England and Canada.

 The Canadian province of Québec has maintained a separate secondary government office in Boston as part of the provincial Ministry of International Relations since the early 1970s.